 CyberGhost is one of the rare VPNs to still offer a free trial.
 And more importantly, this offer is available on both desktop and mobile devices.

 When it comes to Windows and macOS, CyberGhost VPN offers a 24-hour trial.
 To activate the trial, you won’t need to enter your payment information.
-However, you will need to create a trial account during the initial start-up (once you download the app on your computer).
+However, you will need to create a trial account during the initial startup (once you download the app on your computer).

 In terms of iOS and Android, CyberGhost offers a 7-day trial.
 You can download the apps from Google’s Play Store or Apple’s App Store.
 In this case, you’ll need to agree on a payment plan, which means you’ll be charged once your trial expires (if you don’t cancel your subscription on time).

-Even if you forget to cancel your subscription, there’s nothing to be worried about.
+To learn more, as well as to compare CyberGhost’s free trial to its paid plans, make sure to use the provided link.
+And lastly, keep in mind that even if you forget to cancel your subscription, there’s nothing to be worried about.
 This VPN comes with a 45-day money-back guarantee, so you’ll have your money returned.

 CyberGhost VPN Comparisons, Additional Considerations & More!